How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • apathy, anxiety.

-One of the varieties of lacerations is a head injury.
-Due to hard hit scalping occurs in the area of hair growth.
-Injury is accompanied by pain syndrome, bleeding and disturbances in the psychological state.
+One of the types of lacerations is head trauma.
+Due to strong blow scalping of the skin occurs in the hair growth area.
+Injury is accompanied by pain, bleeding and disturbances in the psychological state.

 Diagnostics

-Therapeutic activities include full complex restorative and therapeutic actions, considering what kind of wound was inflicted, the degree of damage:
+Therapeutic measures cover full complex restorative and therapeutic actions, taking into account what kind of wound was inflicted, the degree of damage:

 1. Anamnesis.
-Doctor in without fail finds out the type of object, the statute of limitations of the injury and the amount of emergency measures taken.
+Doctor in mandatory determines the type of object, the statute of limitations of the injury and the scope of emergency measures taken.

 2. Objective examination.
-The condition of soft tissues, mucous membranes in the area of traumatic impact is assessed.
-Indicators are determined blood pressure, the state of the main vessels.
+The condition of soft tissues and mucous membranes in the area of traumatic impact is assessed.
+Indicators are determined blood pressure, condition of the great vessels.
 If necessary, urgent resuscitation treatment is performed.

-3. Lab tests.
-Before the beginning surgical intervention standard research in a laboratory is required.
-Implemented: general and biochemical analysis blood (blood group, glucose level, Rh factor is determined), analysis for HIV, AIDS, RW, hepatitis markers, urinalysis.
+3. Laboratory tests.
+Before you start surgical intervention standard laboratory research is required.
+Running: general and biochemical analysis blood (blood type, glucose level, Rh factor are determined), analysis for HIV, AIDS, RW, hepatitis markers, urine analysis.

 4. Instrumental examination: radiography, fluorography, electrocardiogram.
-In some cases, a doctor may need to perform a computerized or MRI (magnetic resonance imaging) to determine the appointment and find out how to treat the victim.
+In some cases, the doctor may need to conduct a computer or MRI (magnetic resonance imaging) scan to determine the prescription and find out how to treat the victim.

 In the case of the development of pathogenic microflora, a pronounced reaction of the body is observed.
 Increased inflammation in the affected area is accompanied by necrosis and swelling of the tissues surrounding the wound.
-It is also possible to increase the temperature and the level of pain.
+An increase in temperature and pain level is also possible.

-A cut wound requires an immediate response, first aid and treatment. taken in time, right action prevent complications and infection.
+An incised wound requires immediate response, first aid and treatment.
+Timely measures taken correct actions will help avoid complications and the development of infection.

-A lacerated wound, like other types of damage, should be treated in a certain sequence:
+A lacerated wound, like other types of injuries, should be treated in a certain sequence:

 1. Minimize blood loss.
-First of all, you will need to take measures to stop the blood, then determine the amount of loss.
-You can stop the process by clamping the artery in the area of injury.
-The use of a tourniquet, or finger pressure, depends on the extent of the lesion.
-In case of massive blood loss and the absence of a tourniquet, any dense fabric, improvised items (scarf, belt) are used.
+First of all, you will need to take measures to stop the bleeding, then determine the amount of loss.
+The process can be stopped by clamping the artery in the area of injury.
+The use of a tourniquet or finger pressure depends on the extent of the lesion.
+In case of massive blood loss and the absence of a tourniquet, any dense fabric or available items (scarf, belt) are used.
 There are certain rules for applying a bandage to stop blood loss.
-In summer, the tourniquet can be performed for no more than 2 hours, in winter - no more than 1.5 hours.
+In summer, the tourniquet can be performed for no more than 2 hours, in winter - for no more than 1.5 hours.

-2. disinfection measures.
+2. Disinfection measures.
 The wound must be treated disinfectants.
 Hydrogen peroxide, antibiotic ointments and solutions will help prevent infection.
-Pain can be relieved by using painkillers.
-Greatest Efficiency reach injections directly into the wound.
+Pain can be eliminated using painkillers.
+Most effective reach injections directly into the wound.

-3. Bandage application.
-Final stage emergency pre-medical to ensure the sterility of the damaged area.
-After treatment of a lacerated wound, in the presence of small areas of injury, it is possible to isolate the wound using a patch.
-In case of severe damage, a sterile bandage or gauze cut will be required.
+3. Applying a bandage.
+Last stage emergency pre-medical care to ensure sterility of the injury area.
+After treating a laceration, if there are small areas of injury, you can isolate the wound using a bandage.
+In case of severe damage, a sterile bandage or piece of gauze will be required.

 Therapeutic measures

-The treatment of lacerations in medicine is conditionally divided into two fundamental techniques, which are based on general condition victim and degree of damage:
+Treatment of lacerations in medicine is conventionally divided into two fundamental techniques, which are based on general condition the victim and the degree of damage:

 1. Conservative (traditional) treatment.
 Small areas of traumatic lesions do not require surgical intervention.
-The patient must strictly adhere to the prescription of the attending physician.
-In the trauma center, the wound is treated, if necessary, drainage and suturing are installed.
-Recovery period will go faster, if you perform regular events seam care.
+The patient must strictly adhere to the doctor's prescription.
+At the trauma center, the wound is treated and, if necessary, drainage and suturing are installed.
+Recovery period it will go faster, if you do regular events for seam care.

 2. Surgical technique.
 Extensive lesions require immediate surgical intervention.
-In case of traumatization of internal organs, large areas of soft tissues, primary treatment is initially performed.
-Operational treatment impossible with state of shock the patient, therefore, is first brought out of the crisis.
-The wound heals quickly enough only when created right conditions, full care and antibiotic therapy.
+In case of traumatization of internal organs or large areas of soft tissue, primary treatment is initially performed.
+Surgical treatment impossible with in a state of shock the patient, therefore, first the patient is brought out of the crisis.
+The wound heals quickly enough only when created the right conditions, complete care and antibiotic therapy.

-It should be remembered that facial injuries, a wound to the lips, can have irreversible consequences.
-It is important to handle hazardous household appliances and tools with extreme caution.
-In order to avoid the risk of complications and life-threatening consequences, in the presence of a laceration, medical attention should be sought immediately.
+It should be remembered that facial injuries, lip wounds, can have irreversible consequences.
+It is important to handle traumatic household appliances and tools with special care.
+To avoid the risk of complications and life-threatening consequences, if you have a laceration, you should immediately seek medical help.

 Skin is a protective shell human body.
 A wound is a damage to the skin, that is, a defect in the protective shell.
-No one is immune from this type of injury.
-Therefore, it is important to know how to provide first aid in the presence of a wound and what measures should be taken in order to avoid consequences.
+No person is immune from this type of injury.
+Therefore, it is important to know how to provide first aid if there is a wound and what measures should be taken in order to avoid consequences.

 Causes and consequences of open wounds

-Due to mechanical impact on the skin sharp objects high risk of an open wound.
-An open wound is unsafe in any of its forms and can lead to disastrous consequences if the problem is not localized in time.
-You can get injured in living conditions, at work, during an accident or a walk.
-The cause of the injury is the impact on the skin with a knife, a fragment, paper or a rupture of the skin during open fracture.
+Due to mechanical impact on the skin sharp objects there is a high probability of an open wound.
+An open wound is unsafe in any form and can lead to disastrous consequences if the problem is not localized in time.
+You can get injured in living conditions, at work, during an accident or walk.
+The cause of injury is impact on the skin with a knife, splinter, paper or rupture of the skin during open fracture.

-There is no definite data on who has greater risk get hurt, as it can cut itself like Small child as well as an adult.
+There is no definite data on who has greater risk get injured, as you can cut yourself small child, and an adult.

-The wounds are different from each other, but with improper care even small wound leads to backfire.
-First of all, it is severe blood loss, blood poisoning, the risk that the internal organ is damaged, the state of shock in the victim, as well as the development of anemia as a result of bleeding.
+The wounds are different from each other, but when improper care even small wound leads to unpleasant consequences.
+First of all, this is severe blood loss, blood poisoning, the risk that an internal organ is damaged, a state of shock in the victim, as well as the development of anemia as a result of bleeding.

 Symptoms and types of open wounds

-Symptoms of injury depend primarily on the type of injury.
-Small scratches that hardly touch the mucous area do not cause concern to people, they quickly heal without the help of specialists, often without even leaving a trace of themselves after a while.
+The symptoms of injury depend primarily on the type of injury.
+Small scratches that barely touch the mucous area do not cause concern to people; they heal quickly without the help of specialists, often without even leaving a trace of themselves after some time.
 But there are types of wounds that require increased attention.

 Signs of injury are: